operator-framework/operator-sdk/doc/user-guide.md

 ### 1. Run as a Deployment inside the cluster

+**Note**: `operator-sdk build` invokes `docker build`.
+Make sure your docker daemon is running and that you can run the docker client without sudo.
+You can check if this is the case by running `docker version`, which should complete without errors.
+Follow instructions for your OS/distribution on how to start the docker daemon and configure your access permissions, if needed.

 Build the memcached-operator image and push it to a registry:
 ```
 $ operator-sdk build quay.io/example/memcached-operator:v0.0.1